Friday, April 17, 2026

 ~*~

-Devotionals for the Heart: What to do when your life feels out of control
+Devotionals for the Heart: How to surrender your heart and life to God

 A devotional by Anne Madison